 This could be (and is) a whole guide in itself.

-Buckwheat, amaranth, quinoa, brown rice and a little oats is great.
-But avoid wheat, kamut, rye, spelt and all of the other grains as much as you possibly can.
+Buckwheat, amaranth, quinoa, brown rice and some oats are great.
+But avoid wheat, Kamut, rye, spelt and all of the other grains as much as you possibly can.

 And once you’ve finished this guide I recommend that you read through this guide to cutting out wheat here…

 Being dehydrated not only zaps your energy, but it’s also another way to increase and encourage inflammation in the body.
 The body NEEDS water.